MikeInMaine/SimpleTrack-Server/README.md

 cp config/config.php.example config/config.php
 # Edit config/config.php with your real DB password, auth secret, and groups/devices
 ```
-`config/config.php` is excluded via `.gitignore` and will never be committed —
-it only needs to exist on the live server, not in the repo.

 Generate a password hash:
 ```bash
 php -r "echo password_hash('yourpassword', PASSWORD_DEFAULT);"